March 2025

 Emergency services have been called to the Palace of Westminster, where a man has scaled one of the buildings carrying a Palestinian flag.

-Reported by BBC News - 08/03/25
+Reported - 08/03/25

 Reform UK refers MP Rupert Lowe to police